 For Quick Meals & Sides:

-Explore Asian – nut-free, gluten free, bean and/or soy based noodles.
+Explore Cuisine (formerly Explore Asian) – nut-free, gluten free, bean and/or soy based noodles.
 I’ve tried a few different brands of bean pastas, these taste great, better than other brands of bean pastas, and are really easy to prepare.
 They have a lot of new shapes and flavors and appeal to those who need to eat gluten free or are looking for higher protein and higher fiber pastas.
 Check prices and selection on Amazon (affiliate link).

 Miracle Noodles – gluten free, nut-free (except coconut) shiritake noodles (made in a facility that also processes soy).
 They have some new heat and serve complete meal kits available, two spaghetti kits (Instant Spaghetti) and two coconut based kits (Japanese Curry Noodles, and Thai Tomyum).
 The coconut varieties are made in a separate facility from their other products to prevent cross contact.

 Crystal Noodles – nut-free, gluten free, noodle soup in a bowl that just requires hot water.
 I tried small samples at the show and since I can easily find them at a local store, I bought one to try.
 They’re simple to prepare and very flavorful and might need more water to adjust the flavors.